ThomWright/di-hard/README.md

 - instances are cached by default
 - instances are resolved and cached in the scope in which they are registered
 - a scope can only resolve instances from itself or a parent scope
+  - which means nothing can depend on something with a shorter lifetime

 ## Example